johnbintz/persistent_selenium/README.md

 Should work just the same as if you used the standard Capybara Selenium driver, except for these two differences:

-* The browser starts up first thing and sticks around
+* The browser starts up first thing and sticks around.
 * The last page you were on before your tests passed/failed stays there, so you can inspect it.

 The browser's cookies and such are reset before the next test runs, so you still get the state